valkey-io/valkey-doc/commands/copy.md

 By default, the `destination` key is created in the logical database used by the connection.
 The `DB` option allows specifying an alternative logical database index for the destination key.

-The command returns zero when the `destination` key already exists.
 The `REPLACE` option removes the `destination` key before copying the value to it.

+The command returns zero when the `source` key does not exist or when the `destination` key already exists and the `REPLACE` option is not specified.

 ## Examples